masaok/pacman-agent/README.md

     - The PacmanAgent’s chooseAction method is called with the current game state, and its action choice is enacted (if it’s not a legal action, i.e., one that runs it into a wall, it does nothing that turn).
       - If Pacman eats a pellet, it’s removed from the board and the score is incremented
       - If Pacman moves onto a ghost’s tile, it dies and the game’s over
+- **MazeUI**: Given a Tk "root window", draw a Tk Canvas on it and all the blocks, characters, and items that make up a maze

 ## TODO